 The best social listening tools

 No longer just a soapbox for shouting out your opinions.
 Way beyond a mere advertising billboard.
-Social media plays a pivotal role in marketing and product development.
+Social media plays a pivotal role in marketing, customer support, and product development.
 The key to exploiting it?
-Listening to your audience.
+Listening.
 To do that effectively?
-Social listening tools.
-Here’s my pick of the best on the market...
+You need the best social listening tools.
+Here’s my pick of awesomeness...

 Starting as an early warning system for comms departments, looking to avoid potential crises, other teams quickly recognized the value of social listening.
-They started using tools to identify insights that would improve marketing campaigns.
-Find consumer comments about products.
-Improve the efficiency of customer support.
+They started using social media listening tools to...

-Social listening plucks key insights from social media chit-chat that you can use in your online marketing strategy and your product development.
+Social listening plucks key insights from social media conversations that you can use in your online marketing strategy and your product development.
 It helps you find data to enable better decision making.
 It reveals new business opportunities.
+It lets you know what consumers are thinking.

 Quick Search social listening tool - hashtag tracking.